CurMack/CL01-CS61A/README.md

 # SL01-CS61A
 # UC Berkeley's Structure and Interpretation of Computer Programs

-this is my self-learning sourses in CS61A, including code, homework and project.
+This is my self-learning sourses in CS61A, including code, homework and project.

 5 weeks completed